Alicepinch/roots-cafe/TESTING.md

 ### About us section
 ---
-When in phone view I noticed that the layout didnt look great for the about us section.
+When in phone view I noticed that the layout for the about us section wasn't the best UX.
-To fix this I duplicated the Sustainable Coffee Container and added in a Mobile coffee section.
+In order to fix this I wanted a different layout for when customers were in mobile view.
+To achieve this I duplicated the Sustainable Coffee Container and added in a Mobile coffee section.
 This is clearly commented out in my [index.html](index.html) file.

 In the CSS I set the original container "id="sustainable-coffee-container" for smaller screen sizes as "display: none;" So that in smaller screen sizes the new section "id="mobile-coffee-container"" would show.